wangchning/vocabulary/Vocabulary.md

 ### ramification
 A ramification is an accidental consequence that complicates things.
 Remember that time you borrowed your father's car without asking?
 The ramification was that Dad missed an important meeting, his company *went under*, and he had to sell the car.

+### reassure &emsp; /ˌrɪər'ʃʊr/
+: to make (someone) feel less afraid, upset or doubtful
+- I tried to reassure myself that the children were safe.

 ### reassuring
 : Something reassuring comforts or inspires you.
 A reassuring smile can help to calm a nervous speaker who's about to give a speech.